apigee/api-platform-samples/learn-edge/proxy-to-a-target/README.md

 Go to the Edge UI and run a Trace on this API.
 How does it differ from the Trace you saw in `proxy-1`?

+**What's a revision?** You might notice that when you deployed `proxy-2` you created a new revision of the proxy called `learn-edge`.
+In all of the `deploy.sh` files, the proxy name is always `learn-edge`.
+The deploy script just creates a new revision each time it deploys.
+If you want to go back to a previous revision, you can go to the Edge UI and select it from the **Revision** menu.
+Or, you can just redeploy whichever proxy you want to use from the command-line -- and it will become the current revision.

 ### About what changed

 To get our proxy to call a target service, we made a few changes to the simple do-nothing proxy we deployed before.